raymondkiu/fastq-info/README.md

 ```
 % ./fastq_info_3.sh FILE1.fastq FILE2.fastq FILE3.fasta
 ```
-For fastq_info_3.sh, it takes 2 fastq files (paired-end) and its assembly fasta file, with an additional read length (if known then use this) to compute the sequencing coverage:
+For fastq_info_4.sh, it takes 2 fastq files (paired-end) and its assembly fasta file, with an additional read length (if known then use this) to compute the sequencing coverage:
 ```
-% ./fastq_info_3.sh FILE1.fastq FILE2.fastq FILE3.fasta 125
+% ./fastq_info_3.sh -r READLENGTH (def:100) FILE1.fastq FILE2.fastq FILE3.fasta
 ```
-where 125 can be any read length.

 ## Outputs
 It will generate tab-delimited standard outputs e.g.: